apache/druid/docs/querying/sql-window-functions.md

 ## Window function syntax

-In general, window functions in Druid use the following syntax:
+You can write a window function in Druid using either syntax below.
+The second syntax shows a window alias to reference a window that you can reuse.

 ```sql